×

 Do you have anything more to add about local medical facilities in Japan?

 "There is a hospital about 15 minutes from my home.
 Hospitals are everywhere and are accessible.
-Every hospital I have been to has been of good quality and if it is public or private varies by case," explained one digital nomad living in Tokyo, Japan.
+Every hospital I have been to has been of good quality and if it is public or private varies by case," explained one person living in Tokyo, Japan.

 As a foreigner living in Japan, will I have access to public healthcare?
 What is it like?

 "There is a national health insurance that everyone (expats and Japanese people) is enrolled in.
 Its cost is based off of your previous year’s income.
 It covers 70% of most medical costs, but preventative care is not covered (flu shots, checkups, etc.).
-There are public and private hospitals available," remarked one member in Tokyo.
+There are public and private hospitals available," said a member in Tokyo.

 What have your experiences during the pandemic with the local healthcare system been like?